 Section 84 of the Criminal Code of Canada covers the classifications and definitions of firearms.

 For purposes of Canadian law, replica firearms are devices that resemble a real firearm, other than an antique firearm with near precision, although they cannot discharge projectiles or discharge what are considered harmless projectiles.

 Where can I get information about firearms safety courses?

 Adults and youth aged 12-17 must pass written and practical tests in the safe use, storage, transportation and handling of firearms to obtain a Firearms License.

-The Canadian Firearms Safety Course is administered through the Department of Communities, Land and Environment, Forests, Fish and Wildlife Division.
+The Canadian Firearms Safety Course is administered through the Department of Environment, Energy and Climate Action; Forests, Fish and Wildlife Division.
 Call (902) 368-4683 or drop into any Access PEI Location.